AbrahamDillon/AbrahamDillon.github.io/musings/toward alignment.md

 By Abe Dillon

 # Abstract
-The [alignment problem](https://www.wikiwand.com/en/AI_alignment) is central to some of the greatest existential risks currently facing civilization including environmental degredation, war, and artificial intelligence incongruence.
+The alignment problem is central to some of the greatest existential risks currently facing civilization including environmental degradation, war, and artificial intelligence incongruence.
 I propose a path to achieve alignment (specifically among living systems) based on a rigorous formalization of life as an information-theoretic phenomenon.

+The problem is typically stated informally in the context of ensuring the goals of artificial intelligence systems are congruent with so-called “human values”.
+However, there’s plenty of evidence that a consistent set of human values doesn’t exist.
 I argue that humans have evolved a flawed approximation to some ideal utility function which drives their behavior.
 That imperfect utility function varies from human to human and even over time within the same human causing conflict.
 Thus, the key to achieving alignment with humanity is to derive that ideal utility function[^1].

 I claim that the evolution of such a utility function must have ultimately been driven by the Darwinian criteria: survival of the fittest.
-In other words the utility function evolved according to: that which has the best ability to propogate life.
-It makes sense that the ideal utility function that maximizes the Darwinian criteria is the criteria itself: maximize the propogation of life.
-In order to express that as a mathematical utility function, we must formalize the phenomenon known as life.
+In other words the utility function evolved according to: that which has the best ability to propagate life.
+It makes sense that the ideal utility function that maximizes the Darwinian criteria is the criteria itself: maximize the propagation of life.
+In order to express that as a mathematical utility function, we must formalize the phenomenon of life.

 [^1]: Implementing the solution by literally changing peoples' minds seems fraught with moral concerns.
 If some fascists decide to use my ideas to justify screw with peoples' brains, I apologize profusely.
 That's not my intent.